CostaLab/PILOT/docs/source/Kidney_trajectory.md

 ##### Evaluation of the association of estimated disease progression with experimental factor:
 A very important question is if PILOT analysis is affected by experimental artefacts (location of tissues, batch processing).
 To evaluate this, we use ANOVA statistics and Spearman correlation to check any association between any variables describing the disease cohort and the predicted variables.

-To run these functions, provide the sample_col as the Sample/Patient column and your interested variables.
-Of note, these functions show just the significant variables (p-value < 0.05).
+To run these functions, provide the sample_col as the Sample/Patientcolumns and your variables of interest.
+Of note, these functions only show the significant variables (p-value < 0.05).

 ```python